White Plains at Mamaroneck, 4:30 p.m. Rye at Ardsley, 6 p.m.

 Score du jour — Mahopac 36, Somers 27: Mahopac avenged a 35-31 loss to Somers by holding the Tuskers to eight points over the two middle quarters.
 Olivia Vetere had 12 points and Caitlin Hynes and Mairead Hynes each added seven points.
 Michelle Battipaglia had 15 points for the Tuskers….
 Read More →

 Interesting story out of Solomon Schechter, a team that gets little attention because of its poor record in a small class.
-It seems that Schechter is on the verge of losing most of its team—seven players—to a senior class trip.
-It’s an annual trip that Schechter’s entire senior body makes… Read More →
+It seems that Schechter is on the verge of losing most of its team — seven players — to a senior class trip.
+It’s an annual trip that Schechter’s… Read More →